McGill-MMA-EnterpriseAnalytics/Mental-Health/README.md

   2. Run unit tests in /tests/

   3. Validate the FastAPI server
 You can find the workflow file in .github/workflows/ci.yml.

+**Key Results**

+- Achieved 81% overall test accuracy on the mental health treatment prediction task.
+- Implemented fairness auditing with demographic parity and equalized odds difference metrics.
+- Deployed Dockerized FastAPI API and integrated CI/CD with GitHub Actions.
+- Set up drift detection using Evidently AI for continuous monitoring.